tizianoflati/reditools2.0/README.md

 Installation
 -------------

-Clone this repository:
+The first step is to clone this repository (assumes you have *git* installed in your system):

 > git clone https://github.com/tflati/reditools2.0.git
 >
 > cd reditools2.0

 This guide assumes you have Python installed in your system.
-If you do not have Python, please read
+If you do not have Python, please read the [official Python webpage](https://www.python.org/).

 If you are running on a cluster, load a Python module, e.g.:
 > module load autoload python/2.7.12